fabianleeaws/firehoseanalytics/doc-module-00.md

 ### 1.4 Configure your Node environment

-1. Check node version and check the location of Node
+1. Check Python version and check the location of Node

 ```
-$ node -v
+$ python -V
-v6.14.3
+Python 2.7.14

-$ which node
+$ which python
-~/.nvm/versions/node/v6.14.3/bin/node
+alias python='python27'
+        /usr/bin/python27
 ```

 2. Run this command to initialise Node project, accept all defaults by hitting **enter** 10 times